 - Corporate development

 By now, the engineering system is coming into its own.
 Engineering is the system that guides software development methods and provides its infrastructure.
 Systems integration has become a more significant challenge; API and data sharing protocols have emerged.
-Agile development methods are maintained.
+Disciplined agile delivery methods are maturing.
 Reactive microservices architecture is the development standard; services are built to be loosely coupled, responsive, resilient and elastic.